openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/10_data_generation.rst

     ``GEN_IMG_COUNT`` is an integer that indicates the number of images to be generated. (e.g. ``count=300``) ``GEN_IMG_SHAPE`` is a tuple representing the shape of generated images as (width, height) (e.g. ``shape=(240, 180)``)

 Congratulations!
-You complete reading all Datumaro level-up documents for the intermediate skills.
+You completed reading all Datumaro level-up documents for the intermediate skills.

 ..
-[FractalDB] Can Vision Transformers Learn without Natural Images?, Kodai Nakashima, et. al., 2013.
+[FractalDB] Can Vision Transformers Learn without Natural Images?, Kodai Nakashima, et. al., 2021.